WiFi 6E Explained: Is It Worth Upgrading in 2026?

 What About WiFi 7?

 WiFi 7 (802.11be) is already appearing in premium devices.
-It brings even wider channels (320MHz) and multi-link operation.
-However, WiFi 7 routers are still expensive, and very few devices support it.
+It brings even wider channels (320MHz) and multi-link operation, which lets a device use multiple bands at once.
+However, WiFi 7 routers are still expensive, and relatively few client devices support it.
 WiFi 6E remains the sweet spot for price-to-performance in 2026.
+If you do want to go all-in on the newest standard, our guide to setting up a WiFi 7 network explains how to get the most from MLO and 320 MHz channels.

 Related Articles